-Fluids: Surface Tension: Synclastic and anticlastic surface - Excess of pressure - Application to spherical and cylindrical drops and bubbles - variation of surface tension with temperature - Jaegar's method.
+Fluids: Surface Tension: Excess of pressure - Application to spherical and cylindrical drops and bubbles - variation of surface tension with temperature - Jaegar's method.
 Viscosity: Viscosity - Rate flow of liquid in a capillary tube - Poiseuille's formula - Determination of coefficient of viscosity of a liquid - Variations of viscosity of a liquid with temperature lubrication.
-Physics of low pressure - production and measurement of low pressure - Rotary pump - Diffusion pump - Molecular pump - Knudsen absolute gauge - penning and pirani gauge - Detection of leakageSound: Simple harmonic motion - forced vibrations and resonance - Fourier's Theorem - Application to saw tooth wave and square wave - Intensity and loudness of sound - Decibels - Intensity levels - musical notes - musical scale.
+Detection of leakage Sound: Simple harmonic motion - forced vibrations and resonance - Fourier's Theorem - Application to saw tooth wave and square wave - Intensity and loudness of sound - Decibels - Intensity levels - musical notes - musical scale.
 Acoustics of buildings: Reverberation and time of reverberation - Absorption coefficient - Sabine's formula - measurement of reverberation time - Acoustic aspects of halls and auditoria.

 Wave Optics: Electromagnetic nature of light.
-Definition and Properties of wave front.Huygens Principle.
-Interference: Interference: Division of amplitude and division of wavefront.
+Definition and Properties of wave front.
+Huygens Principle.
+Interference: Interference: Division of amplitude and division of wave front.
 Young's Double Slit experiment.
 Lloyd's Mirror and Fresnel's Biprism.
 Phase change on reflection: Stokes' treatment.
 Interference in Thin Films: parallel and wedge-shaped films.
 Fringes of equal inclination (Haidinger Fringes); Fringes of equal thickness (Fizeau Fringes).

-Newton's Rings: measurement of wavelength and refractive index.Michelson's Interferometer: Idea of form of fringes (no theory needed), Determination of wavelength, Wavelength difference, Refractive index and Visibility of fringes.
+Newton's Rings: measurement of wavelength and refractive index.
+Michelson's Interferometer: Idea of form of fringes (no theory needed), Determination of wavelength, Wavelength difference, Refractive index and Visibility of fringes.

 Diffraction: Fraunhofer diffraction: Single slit; Double Slit.
-Multiple slits & Diffractiongrating.
+Multiple slits & Diffraction grating.
 Fresnel Diffraction: Half-period zones.
 Zone plate.
-Fresnel Diffraction patternof a straight edge, a slit and a wire using half-period zone analysis.Polarization:

-Transverse nature of light waves.
+Fresnel Diffraction patternof a straight edge, a slit and a wire using half-period zone analysis.
+Polarization: Transverse nature of light waves.
 Plane polarized light - production and analysis.
 Circular and elliptical polarization.

 S. No Name Author(S) Publisher

 1 University Physics FW Sears, MW Addison-Wesley

 Zemansky and HD

-Young 13/e
+Young 13/e The state of the s

 2 Fundamentals of Optics H.R.
 Gulati and D.R.
 R. Chand Publication

 Khanna

 3 Fundamentals of Optics F A Jenkins and H E McGraw-Hill

 White

 4 Principles of Optics B.K.
 Mathur Gopal Printing

-Course Code MAT202

-Course Title ALGEBRA

-Type of course Core

-LTP 600

-Credits 6

-Course prerequisite B.Sc 1 st with Mathematics as one core subject

-Course Objective (CO) It develops the techniques to simplify

-algebraic expressions using commutative,

-associative and distributive properties.
+Course Code MAT202 Course Title Algebra Type of course Theory LTP 600 Credits 6 Course prerequisite B.Sc 1 st with Mathematics as one core subject Course Objective (CO) It develops the techniques to simplify algebraic expressions using commutative, associative and distributive properties.
+Course outcome CO1 Students will have a working knowledge of important mathematical concepts in abstract algebrasuch as definition of a group, order of a finite group and order of an element.
+OADHA CO2 Students will be knowledgeable of different types of subgroups such asnormal subgroups, cyclic subgroups and understand the structure and characteristics of these subgroups.
+ADRC SIL CO3 Students will see and understand the connection and la l transition between previously studied mathematics and more advanced mathematics.

-Definition and examples of groups, examples of abelian and non-abelian groups, the group Z_n of integers under addition modulo n and the group U(n) of units under multiplication modulo n.
-Cyclic groups from number systems, complex roots of unity, circle group, the general linear group GL_n (n,R), groups of symmetries of (i) an isosceles triangle, (ii) an equilateral triangle, (iii) a rectangle, and (iv) a square, the permutation group Sym (n), Group of quaternions.
+Definition and examples of groups, examples of abelian and non-abelian groups, the group Zn of integers under addition modulo n and the group U(n) of units under multiplication modulo n.
+Cyclic groups from number systems, complex roots of unity, circle group, the general linear group GLn (n,R), groups of symmetries of (i) an isosceles triangle, (ii) an equilateral triangle, (iii) a rectangle, and (iv) a square, the permutation group Sym (n), Group of quaternions.

 Subgroups, cyclic subgroups, the concept of a subgroup generated by a subset and the commutator subgroup of group, examples of subgroups including the center of a group.
 Cosets, Index of subgroup, Lagrange's theorem, order of an element, Normal subgroups: their definition, examples, and characterizations, Quotient groups.
-Unit-III

-Definition and examples of rings, examples of commutative and noncommutative rings: rings from number systems, Z_1 the ring of integers modulo n, ring of real quaternions, rings of matrices, polynomial rings, and rings of continuous functions.
-Unit-IV
+Definition and examples of rings, examples of commutative and non-commutative rings: rings from number systems, Zn the ring of integers modulo n, ring of real quaternions, rings of matrices, polynomial rings, and rings of continuous functions.